-The main aim of any novel drug delivery system is to provide a therapeuticamount of drug to reach to the desired site in the body and then maintain the required drug concentration to produce therapeutic effect1.
-Niosome is a class of molecular cluster formed by self-association of non-ionic surfactants in an aqueous phase2.
+The main aim of any novel drug delivery system is to provide a therapeutic amount of drug to reach to the desired site in the body and then maintain the required drug concentration to produce therapeutic effect.
+Niosome is a class of molecular cluster formed by selfassociation of non-ionic surfactants in an aqueous phase.
 Niosomes are non-ionic surfactant based multilamellar or unilamellar vesicles in which an aqueous solution of solute is enclosed by a membrane.
 Niosomes are promising vehicle for drug delivery and being non-ionic; and Niosomes are biodegradable, biocompatible non-immunogenic and exhibit flexibility in their structural characterization.

-The first niosome formulations were developed and patented by L'Oreal in 19755.
-Niosomes serve as drug depot in the body which releases the drug in a controlledmanner through its bilayer providing sustained release of the enclosed drug3.
+The first niosome formulations were developed and patented by L'Oreal in 1975.
+Niosomes serve as drug depot in the body which releases the drug in a controlled manner through its bilayer providing sustained release of the enclosed drug.

 Etodolac is a nonsteroidal anti-inflammatory drug of COX-2 inhibitor class used for osteoarthritis, rheumatoid arthritis, gout, rheumatoid arthritis and traumatic injury.
-It produces therapeutic effects by inhibition of prostaglandin synthesis4.
+It produces therapeutic effects by inhibition of prostaglandin synthesis.
 Due to extensive first pass metabolism it has low bioavailability.
-Since its terminal half life is 4-7 hrs and hence frequent dosing is required.
+Since 4-7 hrs and hence frequent its terminal half life is dosing is required.
 Frequent oral use of Etodolac leads to serious gastrointestinal disturbance such as ulcer, stomach, or intestinal bleeding and chest pain which may be harmful.
-Gastrointestinal side effects produced by NSAIDs are either due to direct contact or indirect effect of the drug on the gastrointestinal mucosa5.
-Etodolac have been formulated and evaluated on different parameters to avoid all problems and to improve its oral bioavailability6.
+Gastrointestinal side effects produced by NSAIDs are either due to direct contact or indirect effect of the drug on the gastrointestinal mucosa.
+All these associated problems may be avoided by coating polymer by avoiding release of drug in of gastrointestinal tract.
+Hence, by considering all mentioned points, in present work niosomes of Etodolac have been formulated and evaluated on different parameters to avoid all problems and to improve its oral bioavailability.